Was held on July 30th 2022 from 10am – 1pm – Stokesley Town Hall and Environs

 We all know that transport is responsible for considerable emissions of carbon dioxide, so how we travel needs to change.
-For “The Route Ahead to Sustainable Transport” we have brought together lots of travel methods that will allow us to make the transition to more sustainable transport.
-We have everything from making walking possible to new zero emission vehicles.
+For “The Route Ahead to Sustainable Transport” we brought together lots of travel methods that will allow us to make the transition to more sustainable transport.
+We had everything from making walking possible to new zero emission vehicles.

 Stokesley Town Hall Brunton Room

 MoorsBus – MoorsBus allows you to get from Stokesley to the four corners of the North York Moors – leave your car at home and help to reduce traffic on the moors.

 Hambleton Bus User Group – HarBus is working to make bus travel in Hambleton and Richmond more useful.

 Esk Valley Railway – Find out more about the rail service between Middlesbrough and Whitby, calling at the three stations in our area: Great Ayton, Batterbsy and Kildale.
 Chat with members of Friends of Great Ayton Station group.

 RedCar Project – the RedCar project is designing a car which by being based on wood will have minimal embodied carbon and be a prototype for future sustainable vehicles.